Sanjay Kishan Kaul

+Sanjay Kishan Kaul (born 26 December 1958) is a former judge and lawyer who served as a judge of the Supreme Court of India from 2017 until his retirement in 2023.
+He has served as the first puisne judge, senior-most after the Chief Justice of India.
+Also, he has been the ex officio executive chairman of National Legal Services Authority.

-Sanjay Kishan Kaul is currently the Most senior judge of Supreme Court of India.
-He is former chief justice of Madras High Court and Punjab and Haryana High Court and former judge of Delhi High Court.
-He has also served as acting chief justice of Delhi High Court.
+He is a former chief justice of Madras High Court and Punjab and Haryana High Court and a former judge of Delhi High Court.
+He has also served as the acting chief justice of Delhi High Court.

 Personal life

 Early life and education

-A native of Srinagar, Sanjay Kishan Kaul was born on 26 December 1958 to a Kashmiri Hindu Brahmin family.
-Kaul hails from the family of the Dattatreya Kauls of Srinagar.
-His great-great-grandfather, Raja Suraj Kishan Kaul, was the Revenue minister in the Regency council of the princely state of Jammu and Kashmir.
+A native of Srinagar, Sanjay Kishan Kaul was born on 26 December 1958 to a Kashmiri Pandit family.
+His great-great-grandfather, Suraj Kishan Kaul, was the Revenue minister in the Regency council of the princely state of Jammu and Kashmir.
 His great-grandfather, Sir Daya Kishan Kaul, was a statesman and diplomat who served as the finance minister of Jammu & Kashmir state.
 His grandfather, Raja Upinder Kishen Kaul, had a distinguished career in public service.
 Kaul's brother, Neeraj Kishan Kaul, was also a judge of the Delhi High court, having been appointed in the summer of 2009.

 After schooling in Modern School, New Delhi, Sanjay Kishan Kaul graduated in economics (Hons.) from Delhi University, studying in St. Stephen's College, Delhi.
 He then took a degree in law, studying at the Faculty of Law, University of Delhi, taking the LLB in 1982.